 #24 – Emily

-All of the encounters seem to focus on Emily rather than your relationship with her growing.
-Plus, the content is pretty predictable, doesn’t have much substance, and thanks to her general demeanor, is pretty hard to sit through.
-The upside is that she is pretty easy to befriend if you frequent the mines a lot, she gives good gifts, her additions to the home are rather aesthetically pleasing and if you’re so inclined, marrying her will really stick it to Clint, so if that’s your cup of tea, fill your boots.
+All of the encounters seem to focus on Emily rather than your relationship growing with her.
+Plus, the content is pretty predictable and, thanks to her general demeanor, is pretty hard to sit through.
+The upside is that she is pretty easy to befriend if you frequent the mines a lot, she gives good gifts, her additions to the home are aesthetically pleasing, and if you’re so inclined, marrying her will really stick it to Clint.

 #23 – Alex

-Now we have our first confirmed bachelor in the form of Alex.
-This guy at face value is essentially the typical jock who never mentally left high school and sadly, even though his heart events do somewhat iron out some of his flaws, this is exactly what he is.
+Now, we have our first bachelor, Alex.
+This guy, at face value, is essentially the typical jock who never mentally left high school.
 There is little you can really do to fix him.
-He’s arrogant, he’s self-obsessed, he’s rude to the player and unlike Haley, he doesn’t grow as a character as you develop a relationship with him.
+He’s arrogant, he’s self-obsessed, he’s rude to the player, and unlike Haley, he doesn’t grow as a character as you develop a relationship with him.
+Furthermore, he displays sexism at times, and if you seek a romantic love story, Alex doesn’t quite provide that experience.
+His conversations about his parents offer some insight, but overall, he’s a male version of Haley, a bit less rude but with far less emotional development if you choose him.

 #22 – Elliot

 His story can come across as rather self-centered initially.
-However, as you get to know him, you become his muse and inspire his writing pursuits and he offers great gifts when you are married.
-Plus, he is very easy to please as a friend.
-Overall, he is a character that can easily rub the player up the wrong way at first but if you get to know him, you may just find him as charming as his portrait portrays him to be.
+However, as you get to know him, you become his muse and inspire his writing pursuits.
+He offers great gifts when you are married.
+Plus, he is easy to please as a friend.
+Overall, he is a character that can easily rub the player up the wrong way at first, but if you get to know him, you may just find him as charming as his portrait portrays him to be.

 #21 – Kent